The Complete Guide To Restaurant Kitchen Resin Floors

 There are many things to consider when choosing a resin flooring system for your restaurant kitchen project.

-We strongly advise our clients to closely consider the cost of a resin flooring in the long-term, as frequent repairs and shutdown time will quickly add up.
+We strongly advise our clients to closely consider the cost of resin flooring in the long-term, as frequent repairs and shutdown time will quickly add up.
 It’s therefore crucial that you choose a system that is less likely to require constant repairs and disruptions to business.

 Acrylicon provides clients in the kitchen and food service industry with tailored resin flooring systems ideal for all areas of their premises.
 Both kitchen and front of house solutions come with a hygiene and performance warranty.